 You must show that you have the appropriate education and expertise in the field.
-Healthcare jobs are training specific, and there are stringent educational requirements that go along with each job title.
+Healthcare jobs are training-specific, and there are stringent educational requirements that go along with each job title.

 There are other things to keep in mind when writing your resume.
-Most often, resumes should be kept to a page in length.
+You will end up having at least a two-page resume.
 The exception is typically healthcare resumes.
 This is because you list your education, affiliations, and other credentials, as well as your experience and skills on your resume.

 There are many career options in the healthcare field.
 Healthcare continues to be a growing field with people needed in many different jobs.
 Healthcare workers work in dentistry, medicine, optometry, nutrition, and pharmacy, to name just a few.

 You can find open healthcare positions by looking online at various job-listing sites.
 Post your resume on sites so that employers may contact you when they have a job opening that matches your education and skills.

-Keep in mind that a great resume will get you more interviews and a higher paying position.
+Keep in mind that a great resume will get you more interviews and a higher-paying position.
 Check out our resume samples to learn more!